 The journey of the cranberry from the bog to the annual holiday dinner table does not follow a straightforward path.

-Although the link between American fall and winter holidays, roasted turkey, and cooked cranberries is a tight one in the current food landscape, there is no clear precendent for these particular foods within the history of Thanksgiving.
-This short review shares the small amount of evidence to support the tradition of cranberries with Thansgiving and early American cuisine, along with the ways in which the U.S. Department of Agriculture supported farmers as they established, grew, and maintained this unique food crop.
+Although the link between American fall and winter holidays, roasted turkey, and cooked cranberries is a tight one in the current food landscape, there is no clear precedent for these particular foods within the history of Thanksgiving.
+This short review shares the small amount of evidence to support the tradition of cranberries with Thanksgiving and early American cuisine, along with the ways in which the U.S. Department of Agriculture supported farmers as they established, grew, and maintained this unique food crop.
 The USDA's Agricultural Research Service is also investigating this food for its unique properties, including its ability to prevent urinary tract infections and its nature as a source of flavonols.

 To help homemakers reduce time and work involved in kitchen activities, the Bureau is designing and preparing construction drawings for kitchens, with different arrangements of equipment — the U, L, broken U and L, and parallel-wall types of arrangement.
 They are designed to reduce walking, stooping, and stretching to a minimum, in accordance with accepted principles of work simplification.

 Stiebeling, Hazel K. (1948).
 Report of the Chief of the Bureau of Human Nutrition and Home Economics, Agricultural Research Administration.
 U.S. Department of Agriculture, p.
 13.

 Throughout its existence, the USDA's Bureau of Home Economics used principles of systematic research to devise the best designs for efficient kitchens and farmhouses.
 This post showcases several of the more prominent results of this work.

 In response to the Great Depression, a Federal housing program was created in 1933 that aimed to improve the living conditions of people coming from overcrowded urban centers, while simultaneously giving them a new opportunity to experience small-scale farming and home ownership.